divyajeettt/EBMS/README.md

 ## Run

 Clone the repository on your device and navigate to the folder.
+The project requires a Python Environment and MySQL Server installed on your device.
 Run the following command to install the dependencies:

 ```bash
 pip install -r requirements.txt